 In 1901, this became known as the ‘Devil’s Nose’ because of the deaths of many workers that occurred there due to the difficulty of construction.
 To construct the devil’s nose track, 3 000 Jamaicans and 1 000 Puerto Ricans were brought in.
 Unfortunately so many died during construction, only about 300 stayed in Ecuador.

 Even though much of the rail system has deteriorated, the section of the ‘Devil’s Nose’ has remained well kept because it has been such an attraction for tourists.
 Tourists flock from all over South America to take their journey down the Devil’s Nose.
 Visitors used to be able to take their seats on the top of the train over-looking the valley which claimed so many lives and make their journey from the top to the bottom and back up again.
 However, due to the deaths of a couple of tourists and a few broken bones of others, they have terminated this ticket and now limit riders to the interior of the train only.
+There are however still many other adventurous and danergous activities left in Ecuador, see some of my favourites in adventure capital, Baños.

 The ride itself is fabulous, leaving 3 times a day at 8:00am, 11:00am, and 3:00pm and is of the best $30.00 I spent in Ecuador.
 After boarding the train, you are given an informational tour about the history of the Ecuadorian rail and Devil’s Nose section in both English and Spanish as you traverse the historical switch back track.